 - Information you’re given about the transfer process: The FCA wants people to be given clearer information about the transfer process.
 This would include what’s involved and who they should contact if they have a question or a complaint.

 - The FCA also wants investment platforms to either publish transfer times or to use a minimum set of standards.
 These standards state that transfers should take place in a ‘reasonable’ time and in an ‘efficient’ manner.

-- Banning exit fees.
+- Banning or capping exit fees.
 These are fees imposed by the platform you’re leaving, when you transfer.

 - Improving switching between share classes.
 A share class is a bit of an odd concept.
 When you invest in a fund, it issues different share classes.
 Some may be available only to pension funds and large-scale investment funds, others may only be available to someone who invests through a financial adviser, for example.
 Transferring can be held up if there are different share classes involved.